 Ease of Use

 The Rift 2 has a lot of great features and functionality of a superior laptop bag.
 Unfortunately, the shiny plastic looking Tarpaulin material, combined with the bulky cube shape of the bag, didn't mix in an eye-pleasing manner (at least in our fashion based opinion).
-With that being said, the mellow color choices available and the simple one tone approach make it less ostentatious than the gaudy design of the The North Face Recon.
+With that said, the mellow color choices available and the simple one tone approach make it less pretentious than the flashy design of the The North Face Recon.

 The retail value of the Rift 2 is $90.
-This was middle of the road for the price of the various laptop bags we tested and think it's a fair price for the great functionality of the pack.
+This price was middle of the road among the various laptop bags we tested and think it's a fair price for the great functionality of the pack.
 The fact that it is also very water repellent makes it great for not only traveling to and from work or school but also out on the trails.

 The Granite Gear Rift 2 is an ideal contender if you are looking for an ergonomic pack for storing your laptop, books, and gear - with the added peace of mind of lots of pocket organization.
 This model is everything you need for a day on campus or the daily commute to work and back, but it's not going to win any style awards with the shiny plastic look of the heavy-duty Tarpaulin material.